vsillan/game-server-programming-course/presentations/web_api_2.md

 - UseDeveloperExceptionPage() – Prints detailed error page with the call stack and much more
 - UseStatusCodePages() – Prints a friendly page defining the http status code
-- UseExceptionHandler() – Forwards the errored requests to another endpoint
+- UseExceptionHandler() – Forwards the errored requests to another route

 You can also create your own error handling middleware